 Ms. Veteran America may appear to be a beauty pageant in the same mold as Miss America, Miss World, or similar events.
 But this contest is different in that it has a purpose far beyond the scope of the event itself; a private charitable organization called Final Salute, Inc. is the direct beneficiary of the contest in more ways than one.

-The 2020 Ms. Veteran America Competition will be held in October in Hollywood, California.
-The 2019 Ms. Veteran America Competition was held on Sunday, October 13 from 6:00 pm to 8 pm at the Hollywood American Legion Post 43.
+The 2020 Ms. Veteran America Competition will be held on Sunday, October 11 from 6:00 pm to 8:00 pm at the Rosen Plaza Hotel in Orlando, FL.

 The yearly pageant includes regional contests and culminates in the main competition held in a different location every year.
 Ms. Veteran America has been operating every year since 2012.